 - Devise algorithms to enable comparisons of transgene expression, neuron morphology, and lineage across tens of thousands of organisms

 - Enable collaborative annotations and comparisons of imagery by experts

-- Build searchable databases of light-level observations of fly brains that enable integration (to be accomplished in collaboration with our colleagues in the Fly Olympiad and Fly EM Project Teams) with behavioral assay, electron microscopy, and other data from laboratories around the world
+- Build searchable databases of light-level observations of fruit fly brains that enable integration (to be accomplished in collaboration with our colleagues in the Fly Olympiad and Fly EM Project Teams) with behavioral assay, electron microscopy, and other data from laboratories around the world

-- Imaged more than 100,000 confocal stacks of adult and larval nervous systems
+- Imaged more than 100,000 confocal stacks of adult and larval nervous systems.

-- Built a large scale process for preparing samples and capturing images of individual neurons
+- Built a large scale process for preparing samples and capturing images of individual neurons.

 - Prepared more than 100,000 fly brains to support the identification of individual neuronal lineages and the sequencing of five antennal lobe neuronal lineages.

-- Developed an automatic microscopy system that reduces complicated setups from hours to minutes
+- Developed an automatic microscopy system that reduces complicated setups from hours to minutes.

-The overall goal of the FlyLight Project Team is to generate genetic reagents and anatomical data that will be of widespread utility to the Drosophila research community.
+The overall goal of the Fly Light Project Team is to generate genetic reagents and anatomical data that will be of widespread utility to the Drosophila research community.
 For this reason, we intend to make the reagents and data we generate available in a timely manner.

+Our data release policies are intermediate between what is generally accepted practice for individual labs and that expected of large infrastructure projects like the genome project.
 More specifically, for aspects of the project where a significant fraction (more than one-third) of the effort is supplied by members of research groups (who are not funded by the project budget) then those individuals will be granted control over the use of the results for a period of time sufficient to generate publications needed for them to get credit for their work.
 In most cases, we envision this period to be approximately one year.